SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-13-max-drawdown.md

 Even we are able to forecast the maximum drawdown for each seucity rather confidently, the maximum drawdown of a portfolio takes more than maximum drawdown of each constituent to aggregate.
 To control the maximum drawdown explicitly in a portfolio constuction process, we actually need to forecast the return series for every constituent within the universe (N*T), which is obviously not realistic.

+We will have to circle around and handle the maxdrawdown indirectly.
+In portfolio construction, we could include